Fun Facts About Chocolate, the World's Favorite Sweet Treat

 Where Chocolate Comes From

 Cacao trees can only be found in tropical climates, typically in Central and South America.
 It was in the 18th century that Europeans learned about this delicacy, and the craze was born.
 Everyone soon jumped on the bandwagon and established plantations in other parts of the world.
-Today, 80% of the world’s cacao production occurs in Ghana, Nigeria, Côte d’Ivoire, Brazil, and Indonesia.
+Today, 80% of the world's cacao production occurs in Ghana, Nigeria, Côte d'Ivoire, Brazil, and Indonesia.
+The large and lumpy fruit of the cacao tree is full of sour seeds nested in white pulp.
+These must be harvested manually and then opened to remove the cocoa beans.
+The beans are placed to ferment in covered trays.
+The beans are left to dry once the fermentation process has been completed.